xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 ## The Interpreter

-OK, now that you know WHY we're going into all this, let's do it.
+OK, now that you know _why_ we're going into all this, let's do it.
 Just to give you practice, we're going to start over with  a bare cradle and build up the translator all over again.
 This time, of course, we can go a bit faster.